varsha13152/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
 The given index is invalid.
     * 1a1.
-InnSync shows an error message.
+InnSync shows an error message and informs the user that the index is invalid.
     * Use case resumes at step 1.

 **Use case: UC07 - List persons**